datacentricdesign/lab/_posts/2019-05-08-process-autolabel.md

 twitter_text:
 introduction: In this post, we explore how to set up a Python script to automatically labelling data at collection time in Python.
 The script prompts the user with the classes to perform and associates the corresponding label to the recorded data.
 ---

-In this post, we explore how to set up a Python script to automatically labelling data at collection time in Python.
-The script prompts the user with the classes to perform and associates the corresponding label to the recorded data.

 It is useful to collect a dataset ready for training a machine learning algorithm.